ZhuoxiChen09/mini-rag/README.md

 This repository demonstrates a minimal RAG pipeline: it embeds local text documents, retrieves relevant chunks for a user query, and uses a small instruction-tuned LLM to generate a concise answer based on the retrieved context.
 ```

+## Retrieval & Answering Behavior

+- The retriever uses cosine similarity over chunk embeddings.
+A minimum similarity threshold is applied (default: `0.15`) — if no chunk meets this threshold the system will respond with `I don't know` to avoid hallucination.
+- The LLM generation is constrained for brevity: answers are post-processed to produce 1–2 short sentences (word-truncated if necessary) to keep responses concise and easier to read.
+- You can adjust the threshold and output behavior by editing `src/query_rag.py` (see `retrieve_top_k(..., min_similarity=...)` and the `generate_answer` post-processing logic).

 ## Project Structure

 ```